 - The VWAP for Shares for any period of 30 consecutive trading days being above \$0.09; - The Company raising more than \$5 million at an average price of \$0.09; and - The Company's market capitalisation exceeding \$50 million (based on the VWAP for Shares for any period of 30 consecutive trading days).

-The Management Options will vest immediately on a Change of Control that occurs at an average price per share greater than \$0.09 of employee and a guideline framework for calibrating the actual bonus against the maximum according to certain parameters of individual and corporate performance.
-However, all bonus payments are entirely at the discretion of the Board and there are no contractual bonus entitlements under the Plan.
+The Management Options will vest immediately on a Change of Control that occurs at an average price per share greater than \$0.09.

 Short Term Incentive Plan